whistler585/docker-cacti/README.md

     $ docker run -d -p 80 -p 161:161 quantumobject/docker-cacti

-## Accessing the Transmission applications:
+## Accessing the Cacti applications:

 After that check with your browser at addresses plus the port assigined by docker: